 The Bank of America Chicago Marathon is the pinnacle of achievement for elite athletes and everyday runners alike.

-Travelling Fit is proud to advise that we are the official Australian sales agent for the Chicago Marathon and we have secured an extremely limited number of Guaranteed Race Entry’s to this year’s event.
+Travelling Fit is proud to advise that we are the official International Tour Partner for the Bank of America Chicago Marathon and we have secured a limited number of Guaranteed Race Entry’s to this year’s event.

 Travelling Fit is an accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.